-Professor Lerner works in the fields of U.S. and English legal history, civil and criminal procedure, and comparative law.
-She focuses particularly on the history of U.S. procedure and legal institutions, and how they have diverged from those of England, and on the differences between current adversarial and nonadversarial legal systems.
-She regularly speaks to groups of U.S. and foreign judges about comparative procedure and institutions.
-She is the author, with John Langbein and Bruce Smith, of the book History of the Common Law: The Development of Anglo-American Legal Institutions (2009).
+Renée Lettow Lerner works in the fields of U.S. and English legal history, civil and criminal procedure, and comparative law.
+She focuses on the history of U.S. procedure and legal institutions, especially juries.
+She also examines the differences between current adversarial and nonadversarial legal systems.
+She regularly speaks to groups of U.S. and non-U.S. judges about comparative procedure and institutions.

 - B.A., Princeton University

 The Federalist Society takes no position on particular legal or public policy issues.
 The people listed as Experts have spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 All expressions of opinion by an expert are those of the expert.

 2011 Annual Student Symposium